 Author

-Dr. Valentina Hirsiger is senior associate in Baker McKenzie’s Arbitration and Litigation Group in Zurich.
+Dr. Valentina Hirsiger is a partner in Baker McKenzie’s Arbitration and Litigation Group in Zurich.
 Prior to joining the Firm as an associate in 2016, Valentina was an associate lecturer and research assistant at the University of Zurich and was awarded the Walter Hug Prize for her doctoral thesis on arbitration clauses in articles of association of Swiss corporations.
 Since 2023, Valentina has acted as a part-time judge at the Princely Supreme Court in Liechtenstein.
+Valentina is described by peers as "an expert litigator who combines expertise with technical excellence" and by clients as a "very knowledgeable, precise, meticulous and efficient lawyer who understands her clients' problems quickly and provides advice right to the point".
 Valentina advises parties in the field of dispute resolution and general contract law, with a focus on national and international disputes in commercial, construction and corporate law.
 She has represented parties in various commercial disputes before both international arbitral tribunals and state courts and regularly advises clients on project and contract management and dispute avoidance.

 Author